Cookies on this website

 Clean heat

-For clean heat to transform our day-to-day standard of living, householders need electricity bills that incentivise the switch, access to finance, understanding of the technology and consumer protections.
+For clean heat to transform our day-to-day standard of living, electricity bills need to incentivise the switch, and people and businesses need access to finance, understanding of the technology and consumer protections.

-We’re exploring the policies needed within the Government’s Warm Homes Plan to deliver clean heat in a way that lowers bills for energy customers, boosts economic growth, and creates jobs across the country.
+We’re showcasing what our members are doing, and exploring the policies needed to deliver clean heat that lowers bills for energy customers, boosts economic growth, and creates jobs across the country.

 Clean Heat general image